 Diffusers are amazing tools to have to help modify the natural light you’re working with.
 They’ll sit between your light source (your window) and your subject (your food).
 They help soften and spread the light more evenly over your food.

-I have a variety of different sized diffusors and reflectors in my home studio and sometimes I simply use a sheer white window curtain.
-I have seen photographers use white bed sheets too.
-It’s totally ok to get creative with your modifiers of choice.
+You can get a variety of different sized diffusors and reflectors in one or you could just use a sheer white window curtain.
+I have also seen photographers use white bed sheets for diffusing the light too.
+It’s totally ok to get creative with your light modifiers of choice.
 Use what works well with your space and your budget.

 Who would have thought that white and black foam core could be SO useful in food photography?
-Whenever I pull these bad boys out on a shoot, sometimes people look a little confused. 😉 They’re cheap boards, but oh-so-effective for shaping light whether you’re using natural or artificial light.
+Whenever I pull these bad boys out on a shoot, sometimes people look a little confused.
+They’re cheap boards, but super effective for shaping and directing the light from your light source.
 I recommend having a variety of sizes on hand.
-They can also work as a surface or background for your food photography.
+They can also work as a surface or background for your food photography too.

 This behind the scenes setup demonstrates setting my camera up on my overhead setup and using natural light from a window on the left with a sheer window curtain to diffuse the light.
 I also have a white v-flat (two pieces of foam core taped together) on the right to bounce the light back to the scallions so the image doesn’t get too dark on one side.

 I shot two images: one without the white v-flat one with the white v-flat.
 Notice how using the white v-flat helps add some brightness to the right side of the image?

 This behind the scenes setup demonstrates setting my camera up on my overhead setup and using natural light from a window on the left with a sheer window curtain to diffuse the light.
 This time, I used black foam core on the right to bring out the shadows between the scallions.